vishal098/Todo_App/README.md

   * user has authority to assgn the task to other user which is availave in our database.
   * i have emplementhttps://github.com/vishal098/Todo_app some filter method also for getting data

-if u are using postman for testing so u should give the email & password in hearder for auth
+if u are using postman for testing so u should give the email & password in header for auth
 ```

 ## Controling